AdheipSingh/datainfra-website/blog/SAAS/centralised-control-plane.md

 ### Dedicated SAAS
 :::note
-This diagram shows mutiple kubernetes clusters where each customer has its own dedicated kubernetes cluster where applications are deployed.
-Here we also assume that the underlying network infra is isolated ie each k8s cluster has its own VPC and the service provisioning layer is responsible for creating this.
-The underlying data planes ( k8s cluster) are within the SAAS providers network.
+This diagram shows multiple kubernetes clusters where each customer has its own dedicated kubernetes cluster where applications are deployed.
+Here we also assume that the underlying network infra is isolated i.e. each k8s cluster has its own VPC and the service provisioning layer is responsible for creating this.
+The underlying data plane ( k8s cluster) is within the SAAS providers network.
 :::

 -----------------------------------------------------------------------------------------------